Conclusion of Idunda Primary School Rainwater Catchment Project – Tanzania

 The gutters were installed and connected to the tank.

-This project will provide the approximately 250 student and 6 teachers with easy access to clean water during both the rainy and dry seasons.
+This project will provide approximately 250 students and 6 teachers with easy access to clean water during both the rainy and dry seasons.
 The water will be used for a variety of purposes, including drinking, cooking, and cleaning the school and bathrooms.

 The ease of access to water will allow the students to focus more fully on their studies and will save them the daily 3 km trek to the river to fetch the approximately 70-100 liters of water that they use daily.